Job Highlight: Water Treatment Operators

 A career in the drinking water field is rewarding, secure, well-paid, and a great way to contribute to your community.
 Right now, our region needs water treatment operators – the people who make the clean water we depend on every day.
 We have sources coming online and an upcoming wave of retirements that are creating a shortage of qualified operators.

 What is the salary?

 The average pay for a Water Treatment Operator is about $60,000 - $95,000/year with full benefits and pension.
+Water needs to be treated at all times of day, so shift work, 4/10s, and other non-standard schedules are available.
 There are four classifications of Water Treatment Operators that have a range of training and responsibilities.

 What do water treatment operators do?

 You will be on the front lines of protecting public health!
 Essentially, you help maintain, repair, and operate equipment, machinery, data, and infrastructure that creates safe drinking water and delivers it to homes and businesses.
 Check out what water treatment operators do here.

 Who would make a good water treatment operator?

 Whether you're looking for your first job, transitioning out of military service, or searching for a meaningful career, working in water is a great option!
 Water treatment plant operators are technically-minded with good analytical, math, and mechanical skills in addition to being detail-oriented and comfortable doing many kinds of work.
 It is important to be a good communicator and be observant.